SalmaLilad/CampQuest/ReadMe.md

 ##  Prototype · v1.1.2

 **Current Dataset:** `967 verified camps`
 **Stage:** Initial prototype — functional scraping and structured database.
+Working prototype for Camps in all categories in the State of Minnesota completed.

 ###  Data Pipeline